Last Updated on October 24, 2023

 - Eileen Fisher’s Renew: Drop off any Eileen Fisher clothing – in any condition – at any of their stores or mail it in.
 The company will mail you a $5 rewards card.

-- REI’s Good and Used: You can send any gear that was purchased from a REI store.
+- REI’s Good and Used: Send any gear that you bought from an REI store.
 The gear doesn’t have to be REI store brand.
 Next, inspection of your gear.
 If it passes, you’ll receive a gift card.

 - For Days Take Back Bag: First, you purchase the take back bag, which they’ll mail to you, and you load up.
 You can send all your old textiles from any brand or in any condition.
 They will accept clothes but also textiles like sheets or pillowcases.
 The bag comes with prepaid shipping.
-You’ll get reimbursed for the cost of the bag with Closet Cash credit towards your next For Days purchase.
+They reimburse for the cost of the bag with Closet Cash credit towards your next For Days purchase.

 You can also donate clothes and accessories from any brand to companies like H&M, Lululemon and American Eagle Outfitters.
-They offer in-store clothing recycling bins you can drop off your textiles at.
+They offer in-store clothing recycling bins for your use.

-You can also try to resell your clothing online (and probably earn a bigger profit) at one of these secondhand websites.
+You can also resell your clothing online (and probably earn a bigger profit) at one of these secondhand websites.

 For more delicate items like undergarments, here’s how to recycle your old bras and underwears.

-The next best option is recycling your textiles with companies that accept them.
+The next best option is to recycle clothing and other textiles with companies that accept them.
 Textile recycling companies will accept more than just clothing but also things like sheets, pillowcases, duvets, and more – in almost any condition too.

 Try looking up “textile recycling drop off near me” or “textile recycling companies near me” via google to help you locate a local drop off location.